farzana-mohsin/farzana-mohsin/README.md

 Hi there 👋

-Hi, I'm Farzana Mohsin, a Customer Support Specialist at UserTesting.
+Hi, I'm Farzana Mohsin, a Technical Support Specialist at UserTesting.
 I'm located on the East Coast.

 💬 Ask me about anything, I am happy to help